-All applicable laws, executive orders, regulations, and local government plans were considered in evaluation of alternatives.
-Based on the draft report, the reviews by other Federal, State, and local agencies, Tribes, input of the public, and the review by my staff, it is my determination that the proposed plan would not cause significant adverse impacts on the quality of the human environment, therefore, preparation of an Environmental Impact Statement is not required.
+All applicable laws, executive orders, regulations, and local government plans were considered in evaluation of alternatives and development of the plan.
+Based on the final report, the reviews by other Federal, State, and local agencies, Tribes, input of the public, and the review by my staff, it is my determination that the proposed plan would not cause significant adverse impacts on the quality of the human environment, therefore, preparation of an Environmental Impact Statement is not required.